Independent AI Certification Authority

 Adversarial Test

-Structured attack library — 6 categories, 40+ patterns — with finding severity evaluation
+Structured attack library — 6 categories, 55 patterns — with impact-based finding classification

 Behavioral Fingerprint